Three Reasons Why Independent Businesses

 Key messages that authentically affirm and harmonize with the market’s values can deepen the sense of personal alignment that loyal customers already feel.
 This can better ensure their continued purchasing, more business per customer over a given period, and more referrals.

-For example, the motto Nothing runs like a Deere from John Deere has caused many loyal users of John Deere products to become more dedicated customers.
-The slogan is so right for some people that it galvanizes their brand loyalty so that they do not envision owning any other brand.
-It makes them like an unpaid sales force for John Deere.
-The rightness of that motto for the market turns an overall-positive brand experience into something more.
+For example, the motto Nothing runs like a Deere from John Deere has contributed to many loyal users of John Deere products becoming more dedicated to the brand.
+The slogan is so right for some people that it galvanizes their brand loyalty so that they do not envision using any competitor's products.
+It even makes some like an unpaid sales force for John Deere.
+The rightness of that motto for the market turns an overall-positive brand experience into something heartfelt.

 3. A narrower focus gives a broader reach.